 A college of podiatric medicine must submit written notification to the Council of its intention to establish an additional location at least 18 months prior to the desired date of offering instruction and at least six months prior to the projected date to admit students.
 The notification must address the feasibility of establishing the additional location.
 This feasibility study must be received 90 days in advance of the Council meeting at which it will be considered and address at least the following items:

-• If the college, or its parent, is accredited by a regional agency recognized for that purpose by the US Secretary of Education, then a letter indicating approval of the additional location from the regional accreditor must accompany the change request.
+• If the college, or its parent, is accredited by a nationally recognized institutional accrediting agency recognized for that purpose by the US Secretary of Education, then a letter indicating approval of the additional location from the nationally recognized institutional accreditor must accompany the change request.

-• The college, and/or its parent, may not have probationary accreditation, or be subject to a show-cause determination that could alter accreditation status issued by the regional accreditor prior to requesting the substantive change for an additional location.
+• The college, and/or its parent, may not have probationary accreditation, or be subject to a show-cause determination that could alter accreditation status issued by the nationally recognized institutional accreditor prior to requesting the substantive change for an additional location.

 • Assessment of the degree of support that the additional location has in the community and state, and the respective podiatric physician professional associations.
 Written documentation must accompany this assessment, including a letter of comment from the state podiatric medical association for each state in which the proposed additional location intends to have clinical training sites.